 Keep in mind the temperatures of the water

-Since there’s always a chance that you may be submerged into the water, you should make sure that you know what the temperatures of the water are.
+Since there’s always a chance that you may be submerged into the water, you should make sure that you know what the temperatures are ahead of time.
 Make sure that you kayak carefully if you’re boating on a day that has colder temperature-water, since you may risk hypothermia if you fall in and can’t regain balance for longer periods of time.
 On conditions like these stick close to the shore.

 Water conditions and currents